jrgrohs/Deforms_Problem_Solving_Interface/problems/problem1.md

 ![rigid bar attached to wall A, with a small gap between right edge of bar and wall B](deforms_figure.png)

 Knowing the bar is made of aluminum $E = 70 GPa$, $\alpha = 23 * 10^{-6}$ :

-    a.
-At what temperature does the gap close?
+1. At what temperature does the gap close?
-    b.
-What stress exists in the bar at a temperature of $100^\\circ C$?'
+2. What stress exists in the bar at a temperature of $100^\\circ C$?'